spandana2102/adventureworks-sales-dashboard/README.md

 Turnover:
 - North America drives the highest turnover
-- Professionals and Road Bikes are top contributors
+- Professionals and Road Bikes are the top contributors

 Volume:
 - Tires and Tubes lead in sales volume
 - High distribution in both Europe and North America

 Orders:
-- Most orders placed by Professional and Skilled Manual segments
+- Most orders placed by the Professional and Skilled Manual segments
-- Road Bikes and Helmets frequently ordered
+- Road Bikes and Helmets are frequently ordered

 Profit:
 - Highest profit from Road Bikes and Mountain Bikes